bluebird75/luaunit/doc/3_getting-started.rst

 * LUAUNIT_OUTPUT: output format to use
 * LUAUNIT_JUNIT_FNAME: for junit output format, name of the xml file

-For a more detailed overview of all formats and their verbosity see the section `Output formats`_ .
+For a more detailed overview of all formats and their verbosity see the section :ref:`output-formats` .

 **List of tests to run**